spacelab-ufsc/pcb-standard/pcb_guidelines/README.md

 ## Design Rules

 #### Libraries
-- Create a dedicated file for schematic and layout libraries in each project using the Altium and KiCad [libraries](https://github.com/spacelab-ufsc/pcb-standard/tree/master/pcb_libraries) as source or import from a reliable website (manufacturer provider, distributor, [Kleber’s repository](blank), [3D Content Central](https://www.3dcontentcentral.com/), [Ultra Librarian](https://www.ultralibrarian.com/), [SnapEDA](https://www.snapeda.com/) or [GrabCAD](https://grabcad.com/)).
+- Create a dedicated file for schematic and layout libraries in each project using the Altium and KiCad [libraries](https://github.com/spacelab-ufsc/altium-library) as source or import from a reliable website (manufacturer provider, distributor, [3D Content Central](https://www.3dcontentcentral.com/), [Ultra Librarian](https://www.ultralibrarian.com/), [SnapEDA](https://www.snapeda.com/) or [GrabCAD](https://grabcad.com/)).
 - Create a dedicated library for the critical 3D rendering of the components used for further measurements if necessary.
 - Remember to review the footprints after importing (electrical and mechanical layers, 3D bodies, essential parameters, adequate schematic symbols, footprints, linking of the components, and overall compliance with the laboratory’s standard).
 - Do not use obsolete components for new designs and update them in older projects if possible (use the “search component” feature in Altium if available).